- Sampler

 Auto-slicing

-Your Woovebox can auto-slice a master sample for you in different ways.
+Your Woovebox can auto-slice a bigger slice into smaller slices for you.

 Via the context menu in the Sampler, your Woovebox offers three different ways of auto-slicing a sample;